lstamaria/lstamaria.github.io/_posts/2017-08-21-pomodoro-technique.md

 2. Break for 5 minutes
 3. If pomodoro < 4, repeat step 1; otherwise, break for 15 minutes
 4. Repeat step 1 (to complete more tasks)

-I will update this post soon with details of how my attempt went.